Skip to main content

 Slugs and snails Cornu aspersum (brown garden snail), Deroceras reticulatum (gray garden slug), Limax maximus, Arion spp.

-Moderate Pest Spring Peak window months: Mar, Apr, May.
+Moderate Pest Apr, May, Sep, Oct Peak window months: Apr, May, Sep, Oct.

 Slugs and snails are nocturnal mollusks that chew irregular holes in leaves and clip off succulent seedlings.
 They leave characteristic silvery slime trails.
 Hermaphroditic and prolific, brown garden snails lay around 80 eggs per month for up to six clutches per year.